Retrofit Surface-Mount Door Closers: Where, When and Why?

 Scenario 2: Solid Wood Door

-For the second scenario, the door closer is mounted onto a solid wood door.
+For the second scenario, the surface-mounted door closer is mounted onto a solid wood door.
 A solid wood door does not have hollow spaces.
 The door can be manufactured of lumber or engineered having a veneer and frame filling the interior with wood materials like sawdust and chips with adhesives to form a composite material.

 The door closer is through bolted using sex nuts.
 We examine the edges of the door and jamb and determine there is no fire label.
 The door has been stained, having a natural finish.
 Unfortunately, the door closer has been discontinued.
 The finish on the through-bolted door makes it just plain wrong to drill additional holes in order to accommodate a different footprint door closer.